-Jan Schnorr is Chief Executive Officer of C2Sense.
+Jan Schnorr is co-founder and Chief Executive Officer of C2Sense.
 Previously, he was a postdoctoral associate in the Swager laboratory (Department of Chemistry at MIT), and also completed his Ph.D. in chemistry at MIT.
 During this time, he has worked on functionalized carbon nanotubes and carbon nanotube based chemical sensors.
 He has published 13 peer-reviewed papers with a total of over 1,200 citations.
 He is co-inventor on 6 patents/patent applications including C2Sense’s ethylene sensing and rapid prototyping technology.

 Timothy Swager is the John D. MacArthur Professor of Chemistry at MIT, and is a co-founder of C2Sense supporting the startup as a consultant.
 He has published more than 400 peer-reviewed papers and has more than 60 issued/pending patents.
 A major focus of Swager’s research in electronic organic materials is the demonstration of new conceptual approaches to the construction of sensory materials.
 These methods are the basis of the FidoTM explosives detectors (FLIR Systems Inc), which have the highest sensitivity of any explosives sensor.
 He is the cofounder of 4 companies and has served on a number of corporate and government boards.